Skip to main content

 }

-Error Message: “Recipient address did not pass sanction tests”Description: The recipient’s wallet address failed Elliptic sanctions screening.
-This indicates the address has been flagged in sanctions lists or is associated with prohibited activities.Resolution: The transfer cannot proceed.
-The recipient’s wallet address has been identified as high-risk and is blocked from receiving regulated transfers.
+Error Message: “Recipient wallet address is sanctioned and can’t receive assets”Description: The recipient’s wallet address failed Elliptic sanctions screening.
+This indicates the address has been flagged in sanctions lists or is associated with prohibited activities.Resolution: The payout cannot proceed.
+The recipient’s wallet address has been identified as high-risk and is blocked from receiving payouts.

 // Example error response